Inversion of Control (IoC) in C#

 When a class knows about the design and implementation of another class, it raises the risk that if we do any changes to one class will break the other class.
 So we must keep these high-level and low-level modules/classes loosely coupled as much as possible.
 To do that, we need to make both of them dependent on abstractions instead of knowing each other.

 DIP principle is invented by Robert Martin (a.k.a.
 Uncle Bob).
 He is a founder of SOLID principles.
 We will discuss DIP in detail in our upcoming articles.

 The Dependency Injection (DI) design pattern is a software design pattern that allows us to develop loosely coupled code by inverting the creation of dependent objects.

 Dependency Injection is a great way to reduce the tight coupling between software components.
 DI also enables us to better manage future changes and other complexity in our software.

-We can’t accomplish loosely coupled classes by just utilizing IoC.
+We can’t accomplish loosely coupled classes by just utilizing IoC in C#.
 Along with IoC we additionally need to utilize DIP, DI and IoC containers to achieve loosely coupled.

 The following diagram illustrates how we are going to achieve loosely coupled design step by step in the next few upcoming articles.